-But poems of the first class, (poems of the depth, as distinguished from those of the surface,) are to be sternly tallied with the poets themselves—the living original—and tried by them and their lives—
+To give judgment on real poems, one needs an account of the poet himself.
+The world studies the book, but poems of the first class, (poems of the depth, as distinguished from those of the surface,) are to be sternly tallied with the poets themselves—the living original—and tried by them and their lives.
+Poems and materials of poems shall come from their lives; all poems, or any other expressions of literature, that do not tally with their writer’s actual life and knowledge, are lies.

 The chief trait of any given poet is always the spirit he brings to the observation of humanity and nature—the mood out of which he contemplates his subjects.

-Character makes words; words follow character; voices follow character.
+Character makes words; words follow character; voices follow character,

 What are verses beyond the flowing character you could have?